 That was my ‘aha’ moment as to how the website should look, sound and feel – like you are 1:1 with a master craftsman in his workshop, watching him work and listening to his engaging storytelling, with a touch of nostalgia.
 We wanted our site to be a reminder of the ‘good ole’ days’ when more people were self-sufficient.

 To give the consumer that rich experience, we went with a website with a neutral and home-y palette that really showcases the amazing talent of the makers and honors their brands.
 Our website has videos to give shoppers an inside peak into the makers workshops (including the master woodturner who was my inspiration), blogs giving an in-depth look at the makers’ lives and beautiful photography showcasing their work and processes.”

 “We always aim for aesthetically appealing design, but want to keep it simple and 100% responsive.
 The site has gone [through multiple] redesign efforts and after each attempt we have seen increased ROI, better stickiness and longer time spent [on site].”

 “Basically we had two designs and it was hard to separate them.
 So in the end, we melded them both together.
 We think it looks modern, easy on the eye and easy to navigate to what people want.

 About one year ago, we changed the look.
-Together with partner Clever Local helping with the new site design and backend structure, and an SEO strategy and Adwords campaigns, it all has made a big difference to our turnover.”
+Together with partner Clever Local helping with the new site design and backend structure, and a search engine optimization strategy and Adwords campaigns, it all has made a big difference to our turnover.”